gmac/graphql-stitching-ruby/README.md

 })
 ```

 It's perfectly fine to mix and match schemas that implement an `_entities` query with schemas that implement `@stitch` directives; the protocols achieve the same result.
-Note that stitching is much simpler than Apollo Federation by design, and so advanced routing features such as computed fields (ie: the `@requires` directive) will be ignored.
+Note that stitching is much simpler than Apollo Federation by design, and that Federation's advanced routing features (such as the `@requires` and `@external` directives) will not work with stitching.

 ## Executables